ibm-cloud-docs/virtualization/advanced-single-site-vmware-reference-architecturesoftlayer.md

 Follow these steps to configure the appliance:

-1. Log in to the console with a **Username** of 'root' and a **Password** of 'vmware'.
+1. Log in to the console with a **User name** of 'root' and a **Password** of 'vmware'.
 2. Run `/opt/vmware/share/vami/vami_config_net` and follow the text wizard to configure the IP, subnet, and DNS properties.
 Remember to use the IP address of the DNS or BIND server that was created in **Step 8: Deploy DNS**.
-3. Save the network settings, exit the console, and open a browser on the virtual/cloud server.
+3. Save the network settings, exit the console, and open a browser on the virtual server.
 4. Go to the IP address that you gave to the vCenter virtual appliance (VCVA) appended with port 5480<!-- (https://:5480)-->.
 5. Accept the EULA in the wizard, answer the **Customer Improvement Experience Program** question, and select **Configure Options, Set custom configuration**.
 6. Click **Next** and enter the following values: